Era Overview

 Shohei Ohtani

 The Modern Era's most singular player is Shohei Ohtani, who arrived from Japan's Nippon Professional Baseball in 2018 and did something no one had done since Babe Ruth.
 He pitched and hit at an elite level simultaneously.
 In 2023 with the Los Angeles Angels, Ohtani hit 44 home runs while posting a 3.14 ERA as a starting pitcher, winning the American League MVP award unanimously.
 He signed a 10-year, $700 million contract with the Los Angeles Dodgers after that season, the largest in professional sports history, and helped them win the 2024 World Series.
-Ohtani's two-way ability is not a throwback or a novelty.
-It is a redefinition of what a single player can be, and no one in the sport's history has combined both skills at his level.
+Ohtani's two-way ability is a redefinition of what a single player can be, and no one in the sport's history has combined both skills at his level.

 Related Articles